Happytreat/MeloSpace/content/blog/swift1/index.md

 Protocol-oriented programming is really interesting, offering many features such as using `Self` to increase customisability of classes.
 However, I feel that the usual OOP (Polymorphism) may also be useful depending on the engineering problem you are facing.
 For the Design of Peg Model, I have decided for now that **Choice 2** suits the problem statement more.

 ---

----

-Hope you've enjoyed this article.
-Do keep an eye out for Coding With Swift Series 2.2/5 soon.
-It will be about another design dilemma for the Level Designer. :)

-~ Melodies

----

-### After words

-Some of you curious ones might wonder why start from Part 2?
-At this point in writing I've just finalised my Level Designer (first draft version) and am planning to make some design refinement (as I'll be describing) after listening to a talk on Protocol-oriented programming.
-Writing about this in Part 2 will be fresh especially at this time when I'm comtemplating between designs.
-The overall plan is to complete the app (as well as the remaining Parts 3-5 of this series) before returning to Part 1: Lessons about swift I've learnt, collating the various aspects of Swift programming I've gathered.

 ### References